cyberuni/typescript-module-resolutions-demo/node-es/README.md

 |         | Node*    | param-case | ❌ r2            | ❌ r2               | ❌ r2         |

 - c1: `TS1259: needs esModuleInterop`
+- c3: `TS1259: needs allowSyntheticDefaultImports`
 - c2: `TS2497: needs esModuleInterop and referencing its default export`
-- c3: `TS1259: needs allowSyntheticDefaultImports`
+- c4: `TS2497: needs allowSyntheticDefaultImports and referencing its default export`
 - c4: Code are compiled to CJS incorrectly
 - c5: `TS1259: ...node_modules/assertion-error can only be default-imported using the 'allowSyntheticDefaultImports' flag`\
   `export = AssertionError`\
   `This module is declared with 'export =', and can only be used with a default import when using the 'allowSyntheticDefaultImports' flag.`
-- c6: `TS2497: needs allowSyntheticDefaultImports and referencing its default export`\
-  `Property 'default' does not exist on type '(value: string, locale?: string | undefined) => string'`
+- c6: `TS2339: Property 'default' does not exist on type '(value: string, locale?: string | undefined) => string'`
 - r1: `TypeError: not a function`
 - r2: `ReferenceError: exports is not defined in ES module scope` (due to c4)